-- Flick through, download and share our resource book: packed full of information, case studies, ideas.
+- Flick through, download and share the resource book: packed full of information, case studies, ideas.

-- Read our case studies of existing initiatives from across Europe, including outdoor language learning in Paris, walking with new students in Plymouth, bicycle training in Manchester.
+- Read the case studies of existing initiatives from across Europe, including outdoor language learning in Paris, walking with new students in Plymouth, bicycle training in Manchester.

-- Download or order our conversation club resource “Let’s talk about parks”.
-A pack of 40 A5 cards with lots of full colour photos and ESOL exercises to explore the diversity of parks and what to prompt discussion of what is available locally. (image 3 and 4 ideally small size, if that looks odd then just photo 3)
+- Download or order the conversation club resource “Let’s talk about parks”.
+A pack of 40 A5 cards with lots of full colour photos and ESOL exercises to explore the diversity of parks and what to prompt discussion of what is available locally.

 - Interested in Berlin, haben Sie Interesse an Berlin?

-- Or read about our piece about the research in ‘the Conversation’: How spending time in city parks helps asylum seekers to feel at home.
+- Or read about the piece about the research in ‘the Conversation’: How spending time in city parks helps asylum seekers to feel at home.

 For more information or to ask for hard copies of any of our resources please contact Clare Rishbeth ([email protected]).
 Also, do let her know of any ideas you have tried where you live… brilliant success stories and not-quite-working-out stories all welcome!